Setting Up Enterprise PKS Admin Users on GCP

 Proceed to the Log In as a UAA Admin section to create admin users with UAAC.

-Before creating PKS admin users, you must log in to the UAA server as a UAA admin.
+Before creating PKS users, you must log in to the UAA server as a UAA admin.
 To log in to the UAA server, do the following:

 Retrieve the UAA management admin client secret: